ZakMiller/user-cards/README.md

 ## Assumptions

-We're assuming that all the displayed information will always be present in the database (with the exception of the suite in the address).
+- All the displayed information will always be present in the database (with the exception of the suite in the address).

+- We can get the last name by splitting a user's name by spaces and taking the last item (if this were a real project we'd be storing first and last names separately, hopefully?)

 ## Project setup